gayeongpark/gayeongpark.github.io/_posts/2024-09-10-WIRELESS-NETWORKS.md

 - WPA is associated with the terms TKIP and RC4.

 - WPA2 is associated with the terms CCMP and AES.
+WPA2-CCMP is the most secure and provides the required level of confidentiality

 - WPA3 is associated with the term SAE.